The Best Moments From Prince Harry and Meghan Markle’s Royal Wedding

 Their picturesque exit from the chapel.

-As Prince Harry and Meghan exited the church, the choir sang “This Little Light of Mine.”
+As Prince Harry and Meghan left the church, the choir sang “This Little Light of Mine.”

 Oh yeah, and that kiss …